opencv/opencv/modules/gpu/doc/data_structures.rst

 .. cpp:class:: gpu::CudaMem

 This class with reference counting wraps special memory type allocation functions from CUDA.
-Its interface is also :func:`Mat`-like but with additional memory type parameters.
+Its interface is also :cpp:func:`Mat`-like but with additional memory type parameters.

 *
     ``ALLOC_PAGE_LOCKED``:  Sets a page locked memory type, used commonly for fast and asynchronous uploading/downloading data from/to GPU.